MaDoedel/simple-lines/readme.md

 As this task is rather straightforward, I prioritized a lightweight implementation without unnecessary complications from design patterns that might add variability or advanced parsing technologies.
 However, considerations of specific patterns and arguments are communicated through comments.

-## Software Stack

-As the interviewer suggested a tendency towards adapting frontend technologies and libraries as a backend developer, I would brand this project as a React-driven.
-Thus, a lightweight Java web framework as the backend (for a single GET request), combined with ReactJS, should suit the needs.

 ## Main Function

 The main function performs the following steps: